 Our annual “Africa Summit”, attended by top African and European policymakers, business leaders and civil society representatives, has been in the forefront of demands for an updated Africa-Europe partnership and keeps track of Africa’s continuing and varied transformations.

 Together with the Mo Ibrahim Foundation and the ONE Campaign, Friends of Europe has also created an impressive, independent and informal network of top-level African and European leaders who provide regular input and recommendations on improving relations between the two continents.

 This High-Level Group is currently engaged in crafting recommendations on the different ways in which Africa and Europe can work together to accelerate health cooperation between the two continents and Africa’s green transformation.

 We are now going further.
-Through the “Africa Europe Alliance”, a new project we are undertaking with the Mo Ibrahim Foundation and IPEMED, Friends of Europe will be leading a strategic and continuous dialogue on Africa’s digital economy, transport and connectivity, sustainable energy and sustainable agriculture with input from business, politics and civil society.
+Through the “Africa Europe Foundation”, a new project we are undertaking with the Mo Ibrahim Foundation, Friends of Europe will be leading a strategic and continuous dialogue on Africa’s digital economy, transport and connectivity, health, sustainable energy and sustainable agriculture with input from business, politics and civil society.

 Special attention will be paid to health questions, involving younger generations, SMEs, women, sustainability and climate change.

 All these activities and publications have one common aim: to make an impact on ongoing decisions, meetings and conversations on boosting Africa-Europe ties through building inclusive networks and accelerating Africa’s green transformation.